San Francisco

 The Curriculum consists of two parts: (1) foundational basic sciences; (2) dissertation.

 (2) This part involves an independent work on acquisition of data for and writing the dissertation in a student elected format, while guided by the Thesis' Advisor.
 The research may involve wet-lab work at the SFU laboratories or AI-guided metanalysis or molecular modeling using SFU and National Supercomputer Center computing power.
-Thesis work can be conducted either in-residence in San Francisco or any of the SFUGC affiliated laboratories, clinics, and/or facilities (check availability with the info).
+Thesis work can be conducted either in-residence in San Francisco or any of the SFUGC affiliated laboratories, clinics, and/or facilities (check availability with the info), i.e., at the student chosen environment.

 Cumulatively, both parts are planned to result in earning 40 credits over 4 quarters needed for graduation from the Program and earning the degree: Master of Science (M.S.).
 The duration is contingent upon the student's quarterly elected workload.